 Course of study

 For this course and its seminars, there are no prerequisites required.
-All seminars are in English, and students are always surrounded by proficient users of the English language.
-Students do have the opportunity to pick up some Greek, if they wish, during meetings with the coordinators and through their interactions with Greek students and faculty and the immersion in the towns and experiences of Olympia, Nafplio, and the various other places we visit across Greece.
+All seminars are in English, and you are always surrounded by proficient users of the English language.
+You will have the opportunity to pick up some Greek, if you wish, during meetings with the coordinators and through their interactions with Greek students and faculty and the immersion in the towns and experiences of Olympia, Nafplio, and the various other places we visit across Greece.

-LITR S-107 Study Abroad in Greece: Cross-Cultural Contact Between East and West from Ancient Times to the Present (32256)Gregory Nagy
+COMP S-107 Study Abroad in Greece: Cross-Cultural Contact between East and West from Ancient Times to the Present (33279)

 Focusing on the eastern Mediterranean, this course undertakes a diachronic examination of models of empire (Athenian, Byzantine, Ottoman), concluding with questions of nineteenth-century European and modern colonialism and postcolonialism.
 Particular emphasis is paid to legacies of Hellenism, and to the challenges and possibilities of cross-cultural interaction.
 The aim is to expose students to historical, philosophical, literary, and political models for studying this interaction.